 Detour: A choice of two tasks -- each with their own pros and cons -- that the team must complete together, but make the decision on which task they want to perform.
 Teams can swap halfway through if they're struggling but that last-minute decision will often mean they fall to the back of the pack.

 U-Turn: Basically a slap in the face of anyone who just finished a Detour -- a U-Turn gives a team in the lead the opportunity to send another team back to complete the second Detour task.
 Though rare, and completely optional, a U-Turn can make, and definitely break, a team's chance at taking out the top prize.

 Roadblock: Roadblocks can only be completed by one team member.
 Teams pick who does the challenge based on brief clues only -- for instance "Who wants some lunch?" could be all the teams are asked before they have to undertake a challenge eating 65 sausage rolls.
 (That's purely an example, and also our idea of a fun Friday night.)

 Fast-forward: Giving one team the ability to skip all remaining challenges in a leg and head directly to the Pit Stop, a fast-forward is open to all teams but only one team can complete it.

 Speed Bump: Teams that arrive last at a Pit Stop will often be eliminated BUT there are the rare occasions where teams will find out they've been spared such a fate.
-Unfortunately, there are usually consequences to arriving last -- be it surrendering their cash, being docked their leg money or receiving less money at the start of the next leg.
+Unfortunately, there are usually consequences to arriving last.
 Then there's a Speed Bump -- a challenge specifically for the team who arrived last but weren't eliminated that they may need to complete before they're handed their first clue.